The Top End Tour Darwin to Broome

 Darwin: Our hotel is in the CBD, 15 minute drive (12 km) from the airport (approx. $30 taxi).

-Katherine (end of stage one): Greyhound bus or fly from Darwin with Air North.
-Small airport is 15km south of town.
-Advisable to pre-arrange taxi pick-up with Katherine Taxis.
+Katherine (end of stage one): Greyhound bus: approx 4 hour journey, cost from $79 plus $49 for a bike.
+Fly to/from Darwin with Air North: approx 1 hour flight, from $195, small airport is 15km south of town (advisable to pre-arrange taxi pick-up with Katherine Taxis).

 Kununurra (end of stage two): Qantas, Air North and Virgin Australia run daily flights from Darwin, Broome and Perth.
 Airport is less than 5km to the city.
 Shuttle service and taxis available.